Are you interested in turning job interviews into job offers?

 Foster personal chemistry by correctly answering tough questions.
 For example:

-“Wow, Joe, you look very impressive on paper, you should be able to solve all our problems, so, why should I hire you?”
-Now, if you try to answer that you may run the risk of sounding like you can solve all the company problems, when in reality this is next to impossible.
+“Wow, Joe, you look very impressive on paper; you should be able to solve all our problems, so why should I hire you?”
+If you try to answer that question, you may run the risk of sounding like you can solve all the company problems when in reality, it would be next to impossible.

-A way to answer this and build chemistry is to explain:
+A way to respond to this and build chemistry is to explain:

-“Could you please share some more information with me?
+“Could you please share some more information with me about the challenges your company is experiencing?
 Maybe I can give you a more intelligent response.
 Yes, I do have a lot of experience and personal strengths that can contribute to the company.
 But, without knowing specifics and priorities, I would be speaking without thinking.
-So, for now I would sooner listen to the person who knows what the challenges and the opportunities are.”
+So, for now, I would sooner listen to the person who knows what the challenges and the opportunities are.”

 Listen and Discover Their Needs

-Make sure you know your personal strengths beforehand, and be prepared to discuss examples of your strengths; try to use action-packed stories.
-You can then easily relate your strengths to the company needs.
+Ensure you know your strengths beforehand and be prepared to discuss examples to provide evidence you have those strengths.
+Use engaging, action-packed real success stories to build credibility.
+You can then easily relate your strengths to the company’s needs.

 Now you have a strategy for building chemistry.
-If you would like to learn more about conducting a successful job search, strengthening your interview techniques and your confidence, etc.—give me a call and make an appointment.
-Many clients who have gone through this process state, it’s worth every penny.
+Give me a call and make an appointment if you would like to learn more about strengthening your interview techniques and confidence.
+Many clients who have gone through this process state it’s worth every penny.